howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

 - Prezzo
-- Write about how the norm layer op is cool and good
 - Auditing DB
+- Benford's law article
 - Auditing BE
 - Auditing FE
+- Write about how the norm layer op is cool and good
 - Mass CRUD ops FE, incl. weight painting
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property - then liberate the input and loss cardinalities
 - Take-the-suggested-weight-change updates